ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Working Groups are advised against allowing editors this degree of flexibility for the entirety of a document lifecycle.
-Once a document is more stable and mature, it is likely appropriate to move to a more tightly controlled process.
+Once a document is more stable and mature, it could be useful to move to a more tightly controlled process.

 ### Managing Mature Documents {#mature-documents}